I can’t be an addict, I’m functional!

 Severe consequences include bankruptcy, involvement in crime, life-long legal or health problems and irreparably broken relationships.
 Any person with an addiction problem would benefit from avoiding such catastrophes.

-Some evidence also shows that started treatment earlier in a person’s addiction can make the process of recovery easier and relapse less likely.
+Some evidence also shows that starting treatment earlier in a person’s addiction can make the process of recovery easier and relapse less likely.

 While high-functioning addicts’ lives haven’t completely fallen apart, they may be experiencing emotional turmoil.
 Their loss might not be external but internal: The loss of authentic joy, hope or self-respect.